Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Medicine will be put on the skin at the insertion site (usually at the groin) to numb it.
+Medicine will be put on the skin at the insertion site to numb it.
 The insertion site is often in the groin.
 Then a needle with a thin guide wire is put through the skin into the blood vessel.
-A thin, flexible tube (catheter) is placed over the guide wire into the blood vessel.
+A thin, flexible tube called a catheter is placed over the guide wire into the blood vessel.

-Contrast medium is injected into the blood vessel.
+X-ray dye is injected into the blood vessel.
 The radiologist uses X-ray images as a guide.
-He or she moves the catheter through the blood vessels to the kidney.
+He or she moves the catheter through the blood vessels to your kidney.

 When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon attached to the catheter.
 This widens the artery (angioplasty).
 This part of the procedure may be done more than once with balloons of different sizes.

 A stent may be put in to hold the blood vessel open.
-To do this, a catheter with a stent attached is threaded over the guide wire.
+To do this, a catheter with a stent on it is threaded over the guide wire.
 The stent is opened when it reaches the narrowed area.
 The stent stays in the artery.
 The catheters and balloons are taken out.